fmarionpoll/dbWave/dbWave2/ReadMe.txt

 CntrItem.h, CntrItem.cpp - this class is used to
 	manipulate OLE objects.
-OLE objects are usually displayed by your CdbWaveView class and serialized as part of your CdbWaveDoc class.
+OLE objects are usually displayed by your CViewdbWave class and serialized as part of your CdbWaveDoc class.

 /////////////////////////////////////////////////////////////////////////////